-A dispute between the governments of Canada and Quebec (the only province with an Inuit population at the time) about which body should be responsible for the costs of assisting destitute Inuit finally reached the Supreme Court of Canada and led to the 1939 "Re: Eskimo" ruling, which determined federal responsibility.
+A dispute between the governments of Canada and Quebec (the only province with an Inuit population) about which body should be responsible for the costs of assisting destitute Inuit finally reached the Supreme Court of Canada, and led to the 1939 "Re: Eskimo" ruling, which determined federal responsibility.
 The federal government immediately appealed to the Privy Council in London, but the start of the Second World War delayed the case.
-The 1939 ruling effectively became law, but the federal government carried on delivering a minimal level of services (specifically health, education, and welfare) to Inuit through various agencies, without the benefit of a policy or legislative framework that was specific to Inuit
+While the 1939 ruling effectively became law, the federal government carried on delivering a minimal level of services (specifically health, education, and welfare) to Inuit through various agencies, without the benefit of a policy or legislative framework specific to Inuit.

-Sangussaqtauliqtilluta
+Sangussaqtauliqtilluta war time